Skip to content

 Dogs come with their own signature scent, and let’s be honest, it’s part of their charm.
 As dog owners, we secretly love that warm, slightly funky, “I-just-rolled-in-the-grass” smell.
 But you’re not alone if you’ve also had that moment wondering, Does my house smell like dog?

-That’s why so many of us reach for essential oils like diffusers, candles, room sprays and anything else that helps to keep our space fresh and inviting.
 But sadly, not all essential oils are dog-friendly.
 In fact, that citrusy candle flickering in the corner of your living room right now could be doing more harm than good.
 And while a nice-smelling home is great, your pup’s health is way more important.

 So today, we’ll walk you through which essential oils are safe to use around your dog, and even some that might even benefit your furry friend.
 Yes, that does mean you can have it all.
 You can have a home that smells amazing and a happy, healthy pup to enjoy it with.